fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading Reflection' text="
 On the survey, about 3/4 people wanted actual prompt questions to respond to, and roughly 1/4 preferred open-ended prompts to relay what they learned and/or found interesting.
 Since all our other prompts have been specific questions (and you have a more specific cookbook analysis due Thursday), we have a general one for today.

-PROMPT: What did you learn through through BOTH CHAPTERS?
-Remember the goal of these reflections is to show your familiarity with the readings.
+PROMPT: What did you learn from the reading today?
+Remember the goal of these reflections is to show your familiarity with the readings---BOTH of them, as they are quite distinct.
 The more you can describe, the higher your score will be, so you should aim to cover a range of topics that are prominent in the readings.
 The reading descriptions above might help you identify key themes that are worth elaborating on.
 "%}